 I was taken aback at Kirk's wanton disregard for the Prime Directive in the intro, but it is in keeping with the characterization established in the previous film.
 This Kirk is younger, more impulsive, and untempered by years of rising through the ranks.
 The Enterprise sits in a Nibiru ocean, hiding from the natives while Spock endeavors to stop a volcanic eruption which endangers the local population.
 We're given to assume this volcano would eradicate the entire civilization and not just the small band of locals we see, but it's never explicitly stated.

-The natives spotting the Enterprise leaving and disregarding their sacred artifact in favor of drawing the ship in the dirt echoed The Next Generation's "Who Watches the Watchers" where a primitive peoples see Picard and company and begin to revere them as gods.
+The natives who spot the Enterprise leaving and disregard their sacred artifact in favor of drawing the ship in the dirt echoed The Next Generation's "Who Watches the Watchers".
+In that episode a primitive peoples see Picard and company and begin to revere them as gods.
 Unlike the episode however, there's no follow-up, so we're to assume that the Nibiru people will now develop a civilization based on their ocean/sky god, the Enterprise.
 It's unsatisfying, and when Admiral Pike (Bruce Greenwood) is upbraiding Kirk for his reckless actions, a line dropped about the Federation now having to repair the cultural damage, or at least monitoring the situation would have been nice.
 (Also, Pike's cane was a nice touch.)

 I don't have any problem with Harrison inducing Noel Clarke's character to blow up the secret Section 31 installation, though I seriously question the explosive capacity of one ring and one glass of water.
 The storyline about the dying daughter and Harrison's coming to the rescue is however tainted by the first appearance of Harrison's magic, healing, life-giving blood.
-More on this later once I can call Harrison, Khan.
+More on this later once I can call Harrison by his true name of Khan.